 “Supplements and diet can correct nutrient shortfalls that exacerbate ADHD symptoms,” adds Brown.

 Zinc, Iron, and Magnesium.
 Zinc regulates the neurotransmitter dopamine and may make methylphenidate more effective by improving the brain’s response to dopamine.
 Low levels of this mineral correlate with inattention.
 Iron is also necessary for making dopamine.
-One small study showed ferritin levels (a measure of iron stores) to be low in 84 percent of ADHD children compared to 18 percent of the control group.
+One small study, published in the December 2004 issue of the Archives of Pediatric and Adolescent Medicine, showed ferritin levels (a measure of iron stores) to be low in 84 percent of ADHD children compared to 18 percent of the control group.
 Low iron levels correlate with cognitive deficits and severe ADHD.
 Like zinc, magnesium is used to make neurotransmitters involved in attention and concentration, and it has a calming effect on the brain.

 All three minerals are found in lean meats, poultry, seafood, nuts, soy, and fortified cereals.
 While diet is the safest way to increase all three mineral levels, a multivitamin/multimineral with iron will ensure that you or your child gets the daily reference value (DRV) of these minerals.

 B Vitamins.
-Studies suggest that giving children who have low levels of B vitamins a supplement improved some IQ scores (by 16 points) and reduced aggression and antisocial behavior.
+Studies, like one published in the March 2006 issue of Magnesium Research, suggest that giving children who have low levels of B vitamins a supplement improved some IQ scores (by 16 points) and reduced aggression and antisocial behavior.
 “Vitamin B-6 seems to increase the brain’s levels of dopamine, which improves alertness,” says Brown.

 Try: Bio-Strath, a Swiss formula, available in pill and liquid forms at vitacost.com, was used in many studies on vitamin B and ADD.
 Drugstore chains also offer inexpensive, high-quality, store-brand B-vitamin formulations.